martinberger/n-queens-with-lines/README.md

 **Introduction.** This software implements a variation of the famous N-Queens problem [A] which asks to compute all NxN chess boards with N queens, placed so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
-In addition it is required that:
+The variation under consideration here is that *in addition* it is required of valid boards that:

      no 3 or more queens be in a straight line.

-Here is an 8x8 board with a line of length 4.
+Here is an example1 8x8 board with a line of length 4.
 The slope of the line 2.

        _|_|_|_|_|_|_|_|
        _|_|_|Q|_|_|_|_|